message/iata/GT.md

 - a COVID-19 recovery certificate issued at least 10 days after the positive test result.
 The passenger must have tested positive at most 3 months before arrival.
 - This does not apply to passengers younger than 10 years.
 3. Passengers and airline crew could be subject to quarantine for 10 days at their own expense.
-4. Passengers arriving between 20:00 and 4:00 must have a safe conduct obtained 24 hours before departure at <a href="https://www.salvoconductoaeropuerto.com/">https://www.salvoconductoaeropuerto.com/</a> .